 If you have a large area to replace, you may also need:

 • A brush or vacuum

 • Mold cleaner

-After the grout is cured (24 to 48 hours), you can add a grout sealer to finish the job.
-This acts as a protective layer to prevent breakage or mold.
-You may want to clean the grout with a non-bleach based cleaner before sealing it to assure it is in perfect condition before being sealed.
+After the grout is cured (24 to 48 hours), you can (and should) add a grout sealer to finish the job.
+This acts as a protective layer to prevent breakage or mold, and can seriously extend the life of your grout.
+You may even want to clean the grout with a non-bleach based cleaner before sealing it to assure it is in perfect condition before being sealed.

 Avoid Future Problems